 Annabel Graham is a writer, photographer, filmmaker and artist.
 Born and raised in Malibu, California, she attended Phillips Academy Andover and graduated magna cum laude from NYU's Gallatin School of Individualized Study with a B.A. in Philosophy of Aesthetics & Art and a minor in French.
 Her fiction, essays and poetry have appeared in Joyland, CutBank, Cosmonauts Avenue, Corium Magazine, Atticus Review and RETRO, a print anthology by Joyland, among others.
 Her journalism has appeared or is forthcoming in Autre Magazine, Surface Magazine, Out of Order Magazine, and Malibu Magazine.
-Her photographs have been exhibited at the Los Angeles Center of Photography, and have appeared in Le Nouvel Obs, Bullett Magazine, Autre Magazine and CLES, among others.
+Her photographs have been exhibited at the Los Angeles Center of Photography, and have appeared in publicatons such as Le Nouvel Obs, Bullett Magazine, Autre Magazine and CLES.
 She is the assistant fiction editor of No Tokens, a print journal of literature and art, as well as a contributing editor at Autre Magazine.
 Her first short film, The Ravine, which she wrote, directed, executive-produced and starred in, premiered at the 2016 Cannes Film Festival as part of the Short Film Corner.
 The film went on to screen at the 2016 Independent Filmmakers' Showcase, where it won Best Mystery Short and Best Actress in a Short Film (Annabel Graham), the 2016 Malibu International Film Festival, where it won the Special Jury Award, and the December 2016 edition of the HollyShorts Monthly Screening Series.
-In Fall 2017, she will begin her MFA in Fiction at NYU's Graduate Creative Writing Program.
+She is currently pursuing her MFA in Fiction at NYU.
+She lives in Brooklyn.